 For our guests who are joining us for the celebration of the Holy Eucharist, we offer the Guidelines for Holy Communion as issued by the United States Conference of Catholic Bishops.
 Texts and music for each Mass can be found on the vestibule tables.

-Adoration of the Most Blessed Sacrament is most Fridays between Vespers and Compline.
+Adoration of the Most Blessed Sacrament is available most Fridays between Vespers and Compline.
 The Sacrament of Penance (Confession) is offered daily one half hour before Holy Mass, or you are welcome to make personal arrangements with the Guest Master.
 "I said, I have resolved to keep watch over my ways that I may never sin with my tongue.
-I was silent and was humbled, and I refrained even from good words."
-Psalm 38:2-3 Silence is practiced in the Benedictine monastic tradition in order to create an environment of listening.
-Saint Benedict begins the Holy Rule with these words: "Listen, O my son, to the master's instructions, and attend to them with the ear of your heart."
-Prologue 1
+I was silent and was humbled, and I refrained even from good words" (Psalm 38:2-3).

+Silence is practiced in the Benedictine monastic tradition in order to create an environment of listening.
+St. Benedict begins the Holy Rule with these words: "Listen, O my son, to the master's instructions, and attend to them with the ear of your heart" (Prologue 1).

 While wireless internet connections are available in the lobby and conference level lounge areas (GUEST: no password required), we encourage our guests to make their time at the Abbey a truly quiet time devoid of the many attachments and distractions that the world so readily offers.
 If one is enjoying music as part of their personal retreat, we ask that earphones be used at all times.
 It is the practice in the monastery to walk lightly and close doors softly as a charitable awareness of others.